MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Get-Item.md

 Gets the specified alternate NTFS file stream from the file.
 Enter the stream name.
 Wildcards are supported.
 To get all streams, use an asterisk (`*`).
 This parameter is valid on directories, but note that directories do not have data streams by default.
-If a directory has not had a data stream created on it, there will be no output for that directory.

 **Stream** is a dynamic parameter that the **FileSystem** provider adds to the `Get-Item` cmdlet.
 This parameter works only in file system drives.